 The health and safety of both our visa applicants and workforce remain our highest priority, and we will be enforcing strict social distancing measures and require masks covering mouth and nose while in our facility.
 To support social distancing, applicants should not arrive more than 5 minutes before their scheduled appointment time.
 Any applicant with symptoms such as a cough, sore throat, or fever should reschedule their interview immediately, for a date at least 14 days after the disappearance of symptoms.

 For Nonimmigrant Visas:

-- Applicants of any visa category with an urgent need to travel can request an emergency appointment.
-If you have an urgent matter and need to travel immediately, please follow the guidance provided to request an emergency appointment at https://ais.usvisa-info.com/en-cl/niv/information/faqs#need_earlier_appt.
+- Interviews for B1/B2 visitors (tourism/business) remain suspended until further notice.
+If you have an urgent matter and need to travel immediately, please follow the guidance provided at https://ais.usvisa-info.com/en-co/niv/information/faqs#need_earlier_appt to request an emergency appointment.

 For Immigrant Visas:

-If you have an urgent matter and need to travel immediately, please email SantiagoImmigration@state.gov to request an emergency appointment for your immigrant visa application.
+If you have an urgent matter and need to travel immediately, please contact us here. to request an emergency appointment for your immigrant visa application.

-As of July 30, 2020 U.S. Embassy Santiago has resumed certain immigrant visa services designated as mission critical, including IR1/IR2 and CR1/CR2 visa processing.
+U.S. Embassy Santiago is currently providing immigrant visa services for all cases designated as mission critical, including IR1/IR2 and CR1/CR2 visa processing.
 If you are applying for an IR1/IR2 visa or CR1/CR2 visa and your case is ready to be interviewed, you may register online at https://ais.usvisa-info.com/en-cl/iv and follow the instructions to select an appointment.